ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Processes.md

 5. Status: Information on a process for long it has run, what state it is in, etc.

 ### Process Creation
-To create a program, an OS must first load its code and any statid
+To create a program, an OS must first load its code and any static data into memory / th